 To generate multi-granular perturbations for a target document, we need to decide the granularity, position, and modified content of each single perturbation.
-We formulate multi-granular attacks against target NRMs as a sequential decision-making process: (i) The attackers manipulate the target document by introducing a perturbation that could be at any level of granularity; a surrogate model of the target NRM assesses the current ranking position, while a large language model (LLM) evaluates its naturalness; (ii) The attacker observes changes in ranking and naturalness and further optimizes its attack strategy to generate the next perturbation.
-The global objective is to optimize the final ranking improvement of the target document with indiscernible perturbations.
+We formulate multi-granular ranking attacks as a sequential decision-making process: (i) The attacker manipulates the target document by introducing a perturbation that could be any granularity; a surrogate model of the target NRM gives the current ranking position, while a large language model (LLM) evaluates its naturalness; (ii) The attacker observes changes in ranking and naturalness and further optimizes its strategy to generate the next perturbation.
+The global objective is to improve the final ranking of the target document with indiscernible perturbations.

 During the sequential decision-making process, the discrete perturbed document leads to a lack of direct signals at each step.
 Therefore, we employ reinforcement learning (RL) to identify an appropriate sequential attack path for generating adversaries.
 Specifically, we introduce the RL-based framework RL-MARA to learn an optimal multi-granular ranking attack strategy.
 As shown in Figure 2, the RL-MARA framework comprises two major components: (i) A surrogate model simulating the behavior of the target NRM, and an advanced LLM evaluating the naturality of adversarial samples, collectively serve as the whole environment to provide rewards; and (ii) A multi-granular attacker, consisting of a sub-agent and a meta-agent, receives rewards from the environment and collaborates to generate perturbations at multiple levels of granularity.
+SIGIR '24, July 14-18, 2024, Washington, DC, USA

-4.2 Environment and reward
+Environment and reward 4.2

-The multi-granular ranking attack problem is formally modeled as a Markov decision process (Markov decision process (MDP)) [1], wherein its components are defined as follows: (i) State d is the document, with the initial state $d^0$ as a target document, and the terminal state signifying a successful adversarial example; (ii) Action p denotes a multi-granular perturbation selected by the agent for injection into the document; (iii) Transition $\mathcal{T}$ alters the document state d by applying a perturbation at each step; and (iv) Reward r is the attack reward provided by the environment, guiding the agent with supervisory signals.
+The multi-granular ranking attack problem is formally modeled as a Markov decision process (Markov decision process (MDP)) [1], wherein its components are defined as follows: (i) State dis the document, with the initial state d^0 as a target document, and the terminal state signifying a successful adversarial example; (ii) Action p denotes a multi-granular perturbation selected by the agent for injection into the document; (iii) Transition ${\cal T}$ alters the document state d by applying a perturbation at each step; and (iv) Reward r is the attack reward provided by the environment, guiding the agent with supervisory signals.

 Environment.
 In the decision-based black-box scenario, obtaining only hard-label predictions and lacking the relevance score for each candidate document predicted by the target NRM, poses a challenge.
 Besides, frequent queries to the target NRM might arouse suspicion.
 Consequently, we employ a surrogate ranking model to function as an environment and offer the attack reward as a proxy for the target NRM.
-Following [33, 64], we train a surrogate ranking model based on the Pseudo Relevance Feedback idea [10] and achieve comparable performance to the target NRM.
+Following [29, 53], we train a surrogate ranking model based on the Pseudo Relevance Feedback idea [10] and achieve comparable performance to the target NRM.
 Specific training details can be found in Section 5.4.
 Simultaneously, we introduce an advanced LLM as part of the environment to assess the naturalness of the current perturbed document as a reward.
 To sum up, the virtual environment for the RL Attacker comprises a surrogate ranking model and an LLM.